 (202) 628-9100

-Among the world’s finest InterContinental Hotels, The Willard has had a storied history.
-In fact, the hotel’s lobby has held so many important meetings, the term “lobbyist” was popularized there.
-The current Beaux Arts structure opened in 1901 and still showcases its enormous marble columns and brass and bronze chandeliers.
-Acquired by InterContinental Hotels in 1986, The Willard remains one of the most historic and most sought after hotels in Washington D.C.
+Among the finest InterContinental Hotels, The Willard has had a storied history.
+The hotel’s lobby holds many essential meetings, and “lobbyists” are famous there.
+The current Beaux-Arts structure opened in 1901 and still showcases its enormous marble columns and brass and bronze chandeliers.
+Acquired by InterContinental Hotels in 1986, The Willard remains one of the most historic and most sought-after hotels in Washington, D.C.
+For dining at the Willard, try Cafe du Parc or bar bites at Round Robin.